NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 In a good case, the insert size should be slightly larger than the sum of the two paired reads.
 In a worst case scenario, both reads in a pair will sequence the entire DNA insert as well as the adapters.

 <img class="center" style="display: block; margin-left: auto; margin-right: auto;" src="lecture_assets/insert_sizes.png">
-<figcaption class="has-text-centered is-size-7 is-italic">Left: a histogram of insert sizes from an NGS sequencing experiment.
-Right: diagram of insert size and read length.
+<figcaption class="has-text-centered is-size-7 is-italic"><b>Left:</b> a histogram of insert sizes from an NGS sequencing experiment. <b>Right:</b> diagram of insert size and read length.
 Arrows indicate where these theoretical inserts on the right would fall in the histogram.</figcaption><br>

 If both reads in a pair sequence most or the entire insert, then these two reads are effectively duplicates on opposite strands of the genome, and therefore your effective coverage will be much lower than you expect.
 Furthermore your reads are likely to contain some adapter content, which will mean shorter reads after adapter trimming.